JayantaRimal/IdentityServerSubdomainMultiTenantExample/README.md

 Add your database connection settings in your appsettings.development.json file.

-Make the required changes to the database seed in IdentityDbcontext, MasterDbContext and ConfigurationDbContext.
+Make the required changes to the database seed in IdentityDbcontext and ConfigurationDbContext.
 You need to give your client configuration as per your requirement.

-Run the migrations for IdentityDbContext, PersistedGrantDbContext, MasterDbContext and ConfigurationDbContext and update database.
+Run the migrations for IdentityDbContext, PersistedGrantDbContext and ConfigurationDbContext and update database.

 ## In Authorization Project ##